UkoeHB/enfync/README.md

 # Environment-friendly async (`enfync`)

-Provides easy-to-use utilities for performing async work regardless of environment (native/browser).
+Ergonomic utilities for async work that easily cross-compiles for native and browser.
 - Use `PendingResult::new()` to launch a task on your desired runtime (see documentation for details).
 The `PendingResult` can be used as a join handle on the task.
 Any errors encountered during your async work will be discarded and replaced with `PRResult::Error`.

 This crate is designed for projects that want to ergonomically support WASM targets without sacrificing performance on native builds.